Manolo Fortich: World War II

 Manolo Fortich was captured by Japanese forces of the Kawamura Detachment of the IJA 5th Division attacking from Cagayan on May 6, 1942.
 They advance further eastward two days later.

 Post-war

 Maluko was then renamed to Manolo Fortich by virtue of Republic Act No. 1720 on June 21, 1957.

-Cityhood

-On August 16, 2018, Representative Maria Lourdes Acosta-Alba of Bukidnon's First District filed House Bill 8115, which aims for the cityhood of Manolo Fortich as a component city.

-Another House Bill No. 8283 was filed last December 21, 2020, for the conversion of the municipality of Manolo Fortich into a component city in the province of Bukidnon.
-The bill is currently pending with the committee on local government since January 18, 2021.
-Senator Juan Miguel Zubiri introduced Senate Bill No. 2038 for the conversion of the municipality in the Senate, pending in the committee since February 8, 2021.

 Geography

 The municipality of Manolo Fortich has a total area of 506.64 km2, accounting 6.1% of the total land area of the province of Bukidnon.

 Manolo Fortich is situated in the northern part of the province of Bukidnon.
 It is about 40 minutes away from the bustling commercial center of Cagayan de Oro.

 It is bounded in the north by Cagayan de Oro and the municipality of Malitbog.
 In the east by the municipality of Sumilao, in the west by the municipality of Libona and Baungon and in the south by the rugged ranges of Mount Kitanglad.